-\tinyskip \textbf{Inefficient Knowledge Representation.} Inefficient knowledge representation in FMware leads to storing redundant or irrelevant data, inflating computational costs and response times.
-For instance, \citet{guo2024knowledgenavigator} highlight that poor knowledge representation can cause inconsistent reasoning and incorrect outputs when retrieval systems are not optimized.
-In addition, the irrelevant information retrieved due to inefficient knowledge representation skew FM's outputs~\cite{wu2024easily}.
+Inefficient knowledge representation in FMware leads to storing redundant or irrelevant data, which inflates computational costs and response times.
+For instance, \citet{guo2024knowledgenavigator} highlights that poor knowledge representation can cause inconsistent reasoning and incorrect outputs when retrieval systems are not optimized.
+In addition, irrelevant information retrieved due to inefficient knowledge representation can skew FM(s) outputs~\cite{wu2024easily}.